ScottEnock/AF-vanilla-js-node-test/README.md

 `node src/backend/generate-countries.js united build/countries`

-- The first paramater is the country name or partial.
+- The first parameter is the country name or partial.
-- The second paramater is optional and is the output directory
+- The second parameter is optional and is the output directory
 - If no second parameter is provided the output will be the directory the command is ran from

+## running the test site

+Either execute the `npm run build` command and host the site on a web server, or issue the `npm run dev` command to have the site served up via the serve npm package.

+Note: as per the documentation and task set out the site's functionality is depandant on the existance of JSON files that would need to have been already generated.
+This can be done via the `node src/backend/generate-countries.js united build/countries` command.

+This test is obviously contrived and is just to give an indication of how my skillset would stack up against the regular activites of the role.
+To make this production ready I would question the usefulness of outsourcing the API call to a node utility.
+I would instead either make the API call itself on the front-end, or if needed convert the logic within the utility to an express api that the client would then call.